ryankilf/octobercms_google_calendar/readme.md

 This plugin adds Google Calendar features to the [OctoberCMS](http://octobercms.com).

+# Abandoned

+This is abandoned.
+You should fork it and make it your own, if you like.

 ## Configuring

 Google Calendar API uses the OAuth security.
 In order to use the plugin you need create a Google API application.